 They last/hold their shape WAY longer than plastic alternatives, especially if you are washing them in a dishwasher.
 But the real impact is…

-So, convenience and longevity reasons for stocking up on glass containers.
+So, convenience and longevity are the main reasons for stocking up on glass containers.
 The ones I link to are not the same ones we use, but are actually a better deal than the ones we have (we bought ours a while ago – much more expensive at the time).

-- Multiple reheat method capable – microwave, oven
+- Multiple reheat method capable – microwave, oven, hot plate

 - Dishwasher safe – lasts longer/holds up better than plastic